How to Move a Piano The Right Way

 7. Load the piano first in the truck and make sure it is securely tied down.

 The piano should be one of the first things loaded on the truck.
 Secure the piano with straps and ropes to prevent movement during travel.
+In the graphic below, see additional steps to getting your piano safely in the truck.

 8. Retune the piano shortly after the move.